 - Level 3 students will study courses that are assessed by Achievement and/or Unit Standards and earn credits towards NCEA Level 3 and, in some cases, another National Certificate.

-- To gain NCEA Level 3, students need 80 credits, 60 of which must be at Level 3, and 20 credits at Level 2 or above.
+- To gain NCEA Level 3, students need 60 credits at Level 3.

 - Level 2 Literacy will also need to be gained to achieve University Entrance.
 This is 10 credits (5 in reading & 5 in writing) gained through Level 2 English, or through mostly Level 3 Achievement Standards from other courses.

 - Level 3 students who intend going to University are advised to take at least five courses listed as University Entrance approved subjects.

 - In addition, many tertiary courses have specific requirements to meet, often as detailed as a certain amount of credits from a particular subject.
 It is important that students research University course requirements.

 Qualifications Offered at OAS